 Zooming from one end of America to another, "Supertrain" is a vision of railroading of the future.
 The super-train, equipped with restaurants, pools, spas, theaters, etc., delivers passengers to wherever they're going.
 In "Love Boat"-type style, each week's guest passengers have their problems to resolve before the end of their trip.
 Written by

-The pilot episode was released on video under the title "Express To Terror" See more »
+The two-hour pilot film was released on video under the title "Express To Terror".
+See more »